spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

 ### Locator arguments

-When you use the [SpatialOS Launcher](https://docs.improbable.io/reference/13.7/shared/operate/launcher#the-launcher) or [player authentication](https://docs.improbable.io/reference/13.7/platform-sdk/scenarios/player-auth#player-authentication) to connect a client-worker instance to a SpatialOS depolyment, add the following Locator arguments before you launch the deployment:
+When you use the [SpatialOS Launcher](https://docs.improbable.io/reference/13.7/shared/operate/launcher#the-launcher) or [player authentication](https://docs.improbable.io/reference/13.7/platform-sdk/scenarios/player-auth#player-authentication) to connect a client-worker instance to a depolyment, add the following Locator arguments before you launch the deployment:

 <table style="width: 100%;">
     <tbody>